Join Us!

 Sunday, June 21st (3-5pm) - Saturday, June 27th (12-1pm).

-Wilderness Passages & Teen Advanced Skills 2026 will be based out of Blue Lake Group Campground in the South Warner Mountains of CA. This is a remote area, which is important to the “Passages” programs.
+Wilderness Passages & Teen Advanced Skills 2026 will be based out of a Campground along the American River near Foresthill, CA This is a remote area, which is important to the “Passages” programs.

 We offer sliding scale pricing, subsidized by donations from supporters of our mission.
 Please select a contribution level consistent with your means.
 Thank you!